 Ingredients

-Almond flour: For this recipe, I prefer almond flour made from blanched almonds.
-Almond flour is finely ground and is used as a gluten-free substitute in baking.
+Almond flour: I prefer almond flour made from blanched almonds for this recipe.
+Almond flour is finely ground and is a gluten-free substitute for baking.
 I generally avoid using almond meal as it can result in grainy muffins.

 Pumpkin puree: You can use canned or homemade pumpkin puree.

-Pumpkin spice: This spice blend adds in that signature pumpkin taste to the muffins.
+Pumpkin spice: This spice blend adds that signature pumpkin taste to the muffins.

-Eggs: They should be at room temperature while mixing them the flour.
+Eggs: They should be at room temperature while mixing in the flour.

 Sugar: I added white granulated sugar.
-You can replace it with equal amount of agave, maple syrup or honey if following a paleo diet.
+You can replace it with an equal amount of agave, maple syrup, or honey if following a paleo diet.

 Vanilla: that mixes easily with the spice and pumpkin.